 1. Small Promotional Efforts Can Make a Big Difference

 Price and merchandise are no longer enough to be unique.
 Retailers and brands need to think of different ways to stand apart – across sectors.
 Manufacturers can help on this front by building more customized programs with retailers with unique messages to shoppers in the forms of promotions and marketing.
 Customizing product is also a big opportunity.
 TUMS antacids custom mint flavor and packaging offered exclusively at Target last holiday season is a perfect case in point.
 (If an antacid can do it….)

 2. Recognize Income’s Role and Develop Strategies for All Income Groups

 High-income consumers shop differently than low- and middle-income shoppers in some ways (but not all).
 For example, they are more likely to try small and independent brands.
 Lower-income shoppers who cannot afford to make a mistake are often drawn more to highly recognized (i.e., trusted) national brands.
 Retailers should develop separate strategies that solve problems of different income groups – beyond the obvious and ubiquitous discount.

 3. Stop Focusing Solely on Your Shopper’s Age

 Millennials, Gen X and Baby Boomer consumers shop across sectors with surprising consistency (about 30% of women in each group shops every channel, with the exception of Boomers in specialty retail, at 23%).
 Rather than getting hung up on age, merchants should focus on lifestyles and mindsets.

 Most importantly, retailers and brands would benefit from not defining themselves by channel or sector, and rather by the different value exchange they offer.
 Supermarkets are selling sweaters and online merchants are shipping fresh produce.
-As the lines that distinguish channels and retailers continue to disappear, so do shoppers’ commitments -- until you give then new reasons to believe.
+As the lines that distinguish channels and retailers continue to disappear, so do shoppers’ commitments — until you give them new reasons to believe.